Skip to main content

 Basic segregation

 A typical example of segregation is the segregation based on geographical location.
-In such example, one domain is created for each possible geographical location as illustrated in the figure below.
+In this example, one domain is created for each possible geographical location as illustrated in the figure below.

 Basic segregation